 In my cooking classes, the students are always asking what recipes can be made in advance to simplify entertaining.
-This recipe for wild rice with roasted chestnuts and cranberries is a terrific do-ahead dish for the busy holiday host.
+This wild rice with roasted chestnuts and cranberries recipe is a terrific do-ahead dish for the busy holiday host.
 The chestnuts and the dried cranberries and apricots bring a seasonal sweetness to this savory side dish.
 I especially like wild rice paired with pork, goose, game birds, and a holiday turkey.

 If you prefer not to roast your own chestnuts, you can buy peeled chestnuts in vacuum-sealed packages, cans, or jars at specialty-foods stores.
 If they are packed in liquid, drain it off.
 Prepared chestnuts are usually boiled rather than roasted, resulting in some flavor loss.
 To improve their flavor before using, place them on a rimmed baking sheet and roast them in the center of a 350°F (175°C) oven for 12 to 14 minutes.–Diane Morgan